-Active design implants with combination of basal and pterygoid for immediate loading, no screw loosening because of Q-lock Morse connection(aircraft technology)
+Active design implants with a combination of basal and pterygoid for immediate loading, no screw loosening because of Q-lock Morse connection(aircraft technology)

-Combination of Single piece Implants, Basal Implants and Pterygoid Implants are used.
+Combination of Single piece Implants, Basal Implants, and Pterygoid Implants are used.
 No screw loosening and no crestal bone loss.

 Screw based implants used.
 Screw loosening is a problem

-CAD CAM Temporaries are given on day of implant placement.
+CAD-CAM Temporaries are given on day of implant placement.

 Given on day of implant placement Only manually possible because of direct impressions.

 Given on day of implant placement.
 Only manually done.